justicephysics/humanos2.0/Virtual-Nalanda.md

-# 🏛️ Virtual Nalanda — From the Cosmos to the remote village to Quantum lattice to Quantum chip
+# 🏛️ Virtual Nalanda — From the Cosmos to the Remote village to Quantum lattice to Quantum chip

 *The complete journey of HumanOS 2.0, in short form.*